If you already have some college credits, you may also be able to transfer them - making the path to your degree even shorter.

 Double Your Fun

 ICE graduates that earn double diplomas (Culinary Arts and Restaurant & Culinary Management or Pastry & Baking Arts and Restaurant & Culinary Management) can transfer their credits and receive up to 33 college credits.
 Did we mention you can earn a double diploma at ICE, in two award-winning programs, in the time it takes to earn one diploma elsewhere?
-Plus, we’ll take 20% off the tuition.
+Plus, we’ll take 20% off the tuition, fees and charges.

 NCCRS makes credit recommendations to 1,500 colleges and universities to use as a guide in granting college credit for courses taken at non-degree granting institutions.
 The privilege of evaluation does not mean that ICE can itself award college credit, only a college or university can do that.
 In addition, the actual amount of credit that an ICE graduate will receive will be determined by each individual college or university.
 Please contact the ICE Registrar for more information.